luchete80/WeldFormFEM/DEVLOG.md

          - Found a bug on strain rate calc
          - Begining to add vtk output
 20240528 - Found errors in fast strain rate calac (determinant offset)
          - str rate were not equal to zero on each gp iter
          - Fixed getVelem() function.
+20240529 - Fixed fast strain rate calc
+         - Corrected 4 elem example .